nicolas-goeman/bill_spliting/README.md

 ## How to use it:

 ### Using the executable :
+A. Using the user interface
 1. Go on Carrefour's website $\rightarrow$ "Mes achats" $\rightarrow$ "Mes tickets de caisse".
 2. Choose a bill and click on "Voir le détail"
 3. Click on "X articles"
 4. Copy all the articles info as in the example on the following image: ![alt text](example.png)
 6. Put the copied text in the input cell of the app ```tkinter_interface```.

+B. Using the HTML source code
+1. Go on Carrefour's website $\rightarrow$ "Mes achats" $\rightarrow$ "Mes tickets de caisse".
+2. Choose a bill and click on "Voir le détail"
+3. Click on "X articles"
+4. Right click on the page and inspect it.
+5. Find the div that covers the list of products only with div class called ```c-accordion offline-order-detail__products-list```
+6. Copy its content by doing a right click on this div -> copy element.
+7. Put the copied text in the input cell of the app ```tkinter_interface```.

 ### Using the python file